 12.4.2 as far as practicable, instruct the Registry to make changes to the Register without notifying the Registrar of the nature of the changes and the reason for them;

 12.4.3 recommend any Registrar to Registrants; or

 12.4.4 become involved in disputes relating to money owing between Registrars and Registrants except to the extent set out elsewhere in the .nz policies.

 12.5 Where DNCL are engaging with Registrants directly, the Registrar will be advised.

-13.1 InternetNZ holds the delegation for the .nz country code top level domain and has delegated the operation of .nz to two subsidiaries – the policy and regulatory functions to DNCL and the registry functions to NZRS.
+13.1 InternetNZ holds the delegation for the .nz country code top level domain and operates the Register.
+InternetNZ has delegated the operation of the regulatory functions to DNCL.

-13.3 InternetNZ will also be responsible for setting the level of the wholesale fee in consultation with DNCL and NZRS.
+13.3 InternetNZ will also be responsible for setting the level of the wholesale fee in consultation with DNCL and the Registry.

 14. Potential sanctions for breaches of the .nz policies

 14.1 Sanctions can be imposed by DNCL to such conditions as DNCL considers fit.

 14.2 Sanctions may be temporary or permanent and are at the sole discretion of DNCL.